Favour, Benice, and Francis –all siblings – were delighted when the news broke that they would soon stop racing down Edewe River to fetch water.

 The ICIR findings revealed that, of the over 70 fetching points or tap heads contained in the bill of quantity of the contract for the water project only 35 were provided for Ugboha by the construction company.

-Also, piped water network otherwise known as water reticulation is one of the major issues that have delayed the completion of the project since 2012.
+Reticulation, also known as, piped water network it was gathered, was not properly laid and also uncompleted — is one of the major issues that have delayed the completion of the project since 2012.

 In 2014, Friday Itulah, a member of House of Representatives representing Esan South-East/Esan North-East Federal Constituency moved for the completion of the project.